Sizes of Plasma Cutter Tips: Charts for Amps & Thickness

 Aluminum Kerf Offsets

-Two variables drive aluminum kerf offsets: higher amperage demand and speed sensitivity.
+Two variables drive aluminum kerf offsets: current demand and speed sensitivity.
+Aluminum can widen the kerf quickly when travel slows.

-Because aluminum kerf exceeds the tip orifice slightly, choose a tip that supports the target current without excessive arc flare.
-Apply kerf compensation from a chart tied to alloy and thickness; then verify with a short test cut.
+Because aluminum kerf often exceeds the tip orifice, choose a tip that supports the target current without excess arc flare.
+Apply kerf compensation from a chart tied to alloy and thickness, then verify it with a short test cut.

 Frequently Asked Questions